Flash STU: Fast Spectral Transform Units: Experiments with robotics sequence prediction

-\paragraph{Experiment controllers.} We tested our models on three MuJoCo controllers: \texttt{Ant-v1}\cite{huggingface_ppo_seals_ant_v1}, \texttt{HalfCheetah-v1}\cite{huggingface_ppo_seals_halfcheetah_v1}, and \texttt{Walker2D-v1}\cite{huggingface_ppo_seals_walker2d_v1}.
+\textbf{Experiment controllers.} We tested our models on three MuJoCo controllers: \texttt{Ant-v1}, \texttt{HalfCheetah-v1}, and \texttt{Walker2D-v1}~\cite{huggingface_ppo_seals}.
 For each task, we ran a pretrained PPO model over 1,000-step trajectories offline and saved the model's state information at each step.
 For each task, this was repeated across 3,000 different seeds to generate 3,000 different trajectories with 1,000 steps each.
-The full results are in Section \ref{appendix:synthetics} of the appendix.
 Note that we only provide the results (Figure \ref{fig:val-losses-Ant} and Table \ref{table:val-losses-Ant}) for \texttt{Ant-v1} here for brevity.
-We also note that the results presented hereby are partial, after hyperparameter tuning.
-The full results of these ablation studies can be found in Section~\ref{robotics-hyperparameters}.
-The graphical representations to the Hessian heat maps of the different model architectures are shown in Section ~\ref{loss-landscapes}.
+The full results and additional analyses are in Section \ref{appendix:robotics} of the appendix.

-\paragraph{Additional experiments.} To further validate the results, we conduct next-step prediction and autoregressive next-step prediction using the trained models (Figure \ref{fig:pred-losses-Ant} and \ref{fig:pred-losses-Ant-ar}).
+\textbf{Additional experiments.} To further validate the results, we conduct next-step prediction and autoregressive next-step prediction using the trained models (Figure \ref{fig:pred-losses-Ant} and \ref{fig:pred-losses-Ant-ar}, with losses averaged over 500 predictions for each model).
 Next-step prediction uses ground truth states and actions from a fixed input window to forecast the next state, mirroring the setting of the evaluation stage during training.
-Autoregressive next-step prediction, however, incorporates the model's own past predictions as inputs, allowing errors to accumulate over time.
+Autoregressive next-step prediction, on the other hand, incorporates the model's own past predictions as inputs, allowing errors to accumulate over time.